-After the intro course, students can take all remaining courses (four core courses, two specialty courses and three electives) in any order until there are ready for the capstone course, which all students complete in their final term prior to graduation.
+After the intro course, students can take all remaining courses (three core courses, two specialty courses and three electives) in any order until they are ready for the capstone course, which all students complete in their final term prior to graduation.

-There are four core courses that all students complete: Marketing Research and Analysis, Audience Insight, Brand Equity Management, and Emerging Media and the Market.
-Core courses are offered every single term, five times every year.
+There are three core courses that all students complete: Marketing Research and Analysis, Audience Insight and Brand Equity Management.
+Core courses are offered nearly every single term, at least four times every year.
 This gives students the flexibility to take whichever course will have the biggest impact as early as possible.

-Specialty courses are a unique aspect of our program and cover three topics: Creative, Direct/Interactive Marketing and Public Relations.
-To complete the specialty course requirement, students select two out of the three available options.
-We encourage students to opt out of the specialty course that most closely aligns with their current experience and/or education and focus on building their skills in the other two areas to round out their IMC knowledge.
-Like the core courses, all specialty courses are offered every term.
+Specialty courses are a unique aspect of our program and cover four topics: Creative, Direct and Digital Marketing, Public Relations and Emerging Media.
+To complete the specialty course requirement, students select two out of the four available options.
+We encourage students to opt out of the specialty courses that most closely align with their current experience and/or education and focus on building their skills in the two areas that will best round out their IMC knowledge.
+Like the core courses, all specialty courses are offered almost every term.

-In addition to the core and specialty courses, WVU IMC students select three electives out of the 26 course options currently offered.
-Options include social media marketing, web metrics and SEO, crisis communication, diversity and inclusion, virtual & augmented reality, advanced creative concepts, video production, entrepreneurship, media analysis, sports marketing, multicultural marketing, healthcare marketing, political marketing and many more.
-And we’re always adding to the elective options as the industry changes and the needs of our students evolve.
-For instance, we are currently working on three new elective courses in disruption and innovation, higher education marketing, and executive communications and PR leadership to be offered in the next year.
+In addition to the core and specialty courses, WVU IMC students select three electives out of nearly 30 course options currently offered.
+Options include influencer marketing, diversity and inclusion, social media marketing, web metrics and SEO, crisis communication, virtual & augmented reality, advanced creative concepts, video production, entrepreneurship, media analysis, sports marketing, multicultural marketing, healthcare marketing, executive communications and leadership, higher education marketing and many more.
+We’re always adding to the elective options as the industry changes and the needs of our students evolve.
+For instance, we are currently working on a new elective course in podcast strategy and production to be offered in the next year.

 The final course that students complete to earn their degree is the Capstone course.
 This course is also unique to our program.
 WVU IMC students have two options in completing their capstone experience – they may choose to work on a client that they select or on a major national client for which all students in the course will develop a campaign proposal.

-[MastersinCommunications.com] For their final graduation requirement, students West Virginia University’s Master of Science in Integrated Marketing Communications must complete an Integrated Marketing Communications campaign for a real-world client.
+[MastersinCommunications.com] As you mentioned, in the final graduation requirement, students in West Virginia University’s Master of Science in Integrated Marketing Communications must complete an Integrated Marketing Communications campaign for a real-world client.
 Could you elaborate on this requirement, and what it entails?

 [Chad Mezera] After they finish their core, specialty and elective courses, students take the Capstone course in their last term.
 We have two versions of the capstone experience.